Philadelphia Eagles: Logo and uniforms

 In Week 6 of the 2017 season, the Eagles debuted an all-white look with white jerseys, white pants and solid white socks in a road game against the Carolina Panthers.
-The all-white look began to be utilized full-time as a road uniform set in 2019 thanks to the NFL's decision to allow teams to wear solid color socks as an alternate look.
+The all-white look began to be utilized full Time as a road uniform set in 2019 thanks to the NFL's decision to allow teams to wear solid color socks as an alternate look.

 During Week 10 of the 2021 season, the Eagles paired their white uniforms with the alternate black pants against the Denver Broncos, marking the first time the black pants were paired with a different colored uniform.

 In 2022, the Eagles unveiled a new black alternate helmet, which would be worn alongside the all-black uniform.
-In addition, the team announced that throwback Kelly Green uniforms would return as an alternate uniform starting in the 2023 season.
+The team announced that throwback Kelly Green uniforms would return as an alternate uniform starting in the 2023 season.
 The team originally intended to release the uniforms in 2022, but due to production supply issues, the Eagles elected to delay its release to the 2023 season.
 The Eagles returned to wearing Kelly Green uniforms as the teams alternate, with their debut being in a Week 7 win vs the Miami Dolphins.
 With the Kelly Green helmet becoming the team's one alternate, the black helmet was temporarily shelved, and the Eagles returned to wearing their primary midnight green helmets with the all-black uniform.

-Back in 2022, it was released to the media that the Eagles would be changing their wordmark to a more modernized design.
+In 2022, the Eagles changed their wordmark to a more modern design.
 Due to supply chain issues, the new wordmark was not able to be applied to the uniforms until the 2024 season.
-In addition, the black helmet was brought back as the team's third helmet option; while the NFL only allowed teams with new designs to adopt a third helmet in 2024, the Eagles' minor change of jersey wordmark counted as such.
+The black helmet was brought back as the team's third helmet option; while the NFL only allowed teams with new designs to adopt a third helmet in 2024, the Eagles' minor change of jersey wordmark counted as such.
 The black helmets were worn with the white jerseys, black pants and white socks for the team's Week 1 game in São Paulo, Brazil against the Green Bay Packers, and again in a 2025 Week 10 rematch at Lambeau Field.